gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 ### UI

 All User Interface logic.
-This means that this schema will be the parsing schema for Apex.
-Please note that you can have more than one parsing schema per Apex workspace so there is no problem having several applications with different parsing schemas in a workspace.
+This means that this schema will be the parsing schema for APEX.
+Please note that you can have more than one parsing schema per APEX workspace so there is no problem having several applications with different parsing schemas in a workspace.

 ### EXT